A note on Basis Problem in normed spaces: Introduction

 It is not difficult to show that in Banach spaces, every Schauder basis is an essential Schauder basis.
-This identification is important because with it all space with Schauder basis can be seen as a space of sequences.
+This identification is important because, with it, any space that admits a Schauder basis can be seen as a space of sequences.
+In the original definition of Schauder, there was the requirement that coordinates functional should be continuous.
+However, in 1932 Banach \cite[pag 111]{Banach32} showed that in complete normed spaces this is always true.
+But, if the space is not complete, this assertion is false (see \cite[Example 12.5]{Sw10}).